 - NON-COTTON PANTS.
 Combining your long underwear and your rain pants will serve the same purpose.
 However, you may still want to bring a pair of comfy pants.
 Cotton jeans or sweats are okay for in camp, but these keep you cold when they get wet.
 Nylon travel pants or other synthetic fibers will work the best. - PERSONAL FIRST AID KIT.
 We carry a group kit, but you may want to bring one of your own that includes Band-Aids, moleskin or second skin (for blister prevention and first aid), and waterproof first aid tape. - MOLESKIN or Spenco's SECOND SKIN.
 These are adhesive foot protectants, found in the foot-care department (like "Dr. Scholl's") of most large drugstores and at runners' equipment stores.
 These help prevent and treat blisters while you're hiking.
 We carry it in our first aid kits, but you may want your own supply. - BANDANNA or HANDKERCHIEF.
-Cotton is OK for this. - BINOCULARS. - CAMERA. - COMPASS.
+Cotton is OK for this. - BINOCULARS. - "CROAKIES," "CHUMS" OR GLASSES STRAPS .
+To keep sunglasses on your head - CAMERA.
+Do not rely on access to your cellphone camera.\ A dedicated camera is encouraged if you like to take your own photos, though a group trip camera is usually taken on all trips. - COMPASS.
 If you are interested in learning navigation. - EYEGLASSES and one extra set (either another pair of glasses, or a set of contact lenses.) - GAMES (e.g., cards, etc.) - MUSICAL INSTRUMENT.
 Something like a harmonica or flute packs easily, guitars are welcome too! - NOTEBOOK/JOURNAL and a pencil. - MONEY.
 Bring money for lunch at the campus cafeteria on the day your trip leaves, and for stops along the way for snacks, etc. Small amounts of cash are fine; you shouldn't need much money on this trip. - PILLOW.
 A small pillow is a great thing to have.
 Another great option is to just use bunched up clothes in a stuff sack for a pillow--saves a lot of space in your bag!